 The top-converting template could be so new that it’s never had the chance to miss a conversion, or it could be so heavily customized that its success has nothing to do with the original template.

-Also, HTML and custom code editing are difficult to use, meaning that with Leadpages you have a steep learning curve ahead
+Also, HTML and custom code editing are difficult to use, meaning that with Leadpages you have a steep learning curve ahead.

-These features are included in every plan.
+These features are included in both plans.

 If you’re a budding entrepreneur using Leadpages to get your business off the ground, you’ll need support and guidance wherever possible.